vagnercardosoweb/my-personal-finances/readme.md

 - Access the folder `cd my-personal-finances`
 - Copy `.env.example` to `.env` and change the values according to your needs.
 - Run server with docker `npm run dev:docker`
-- Run migration with docker `docker exec app.server npm run db:migrate`
+- Run migration with docker `docker exec mpf.server npm run db:migrate`
-- Run seeders with docker `docker exec app.server npm run db:seed`
+- Run seeders with docker `docker exec mpf.server npm run db:seed`

 after step up your server will be online on host [http://localhost:3333](http://localhost:3333)